Sara’s Priorities

 Building Community

-Drug & Mental Health Treatment
+Drug & Crisis Treatment

 Secured first-ever city funding for on-demand residential and intensive outpatient addiction treatment